haoboatlab/OceanLight.jl/docs/src/index.md

 Optical oceanography concerns all aspects of light and its interaction with seawater, which are crucial for addressing problems related to physical, biological, and chemical oceanographic processes, such as phytoplankton photosynthesis, biogeochemical cycles, and climate change [^3] [^4].
 However, due to the complex interaction between light and free-surface wave geometry, the irradiance distribution can be highly variable [^5] [^6], making it difficult to obtain analytical solutions. **OceanLight.jl** enables physics-based, reproducible simulations of light distribution beneath the ocean surface.

+**OceanLight.jl** implements a Monte Carlo ray-tracing algorithm, whose accuracy depends on the number of simulated photon paths.
+This approach yields not only averaged quantities, such as mean intensity and flux, but also detailed three-dimensional distributions of irradiance intensity.
+Combined with its built-in light refraction calculator, OceanLight.jl is particularly well suited for modeling irradiance fields modulated by complex ocean surface geometries.
+An existing open-source package, OceanBioME.jl [^7], also includes a model of light attenuation caused by biomass, though it does not account for the modulation effect of fluctuating ocean surface waves.
+For more general problems that require only averaged radiative quantities, deterministic solvers of the radiative transfer equation (RTE) are available, such as PythonicDISORT [^8] and DISORT [^9].

 ## Quick Install

 1. [Install Julia](https://julialang.org/downloads/)